RafRomB/imml/README.md

 # Create an instance of a pipeline using a Non-negative matrix factorization with 3 clusters
 pipeline = NMFCPipeline(n_clusters = 3)

-# Fit the model with the data and missing views, and get the predictions
+# Fit the model with the data and missing views
-pipeline.fit_predict(Xs)
+pipeline.fit(Xs)

+# Get predictions
+pipeline.predict(Xs)
 ```

+We also provide some Jupyter notebooks in the examples/ directory to help you get
+started with using this package.
+These notebooks demonstrate how to use the package
+for clustering datasets and provide step-by-step instructions for each example.
 For more details on the usage and available options for each class, please refer
 to the documentation.